 For a more rural feel, there are 2 highly recommended options below.

 Shortening the walk

-From Mickleham, the lunch stop, TFL bus #465 goes north to Leatherhead and Kingston, or south to Dorking (1/2 hourly, hourly on Sundays).
-It accepts Oyster Cards.
+From Mickleham, the lunch stop, TFL bus #465 goes north to Leatherhead and Kingston, or south to Boxhill and Dorking.

 Boxhill Circular highly recommended

-After lunch in Mickleham, instead of walking to Leatherhead along a flat valley bottom, you could loop back to Box Hill station.
-The Stepping Stones pub is nearby for tea.
-Both routes return on the other side of the Mole valley through Norbury park.
+After lunch in Mickleham, instead of walking to Leatherhead along a flat valley bottom, following the course of the River Mole, you could loop back to Box Hill station.
+The Stepping Stones pub is nearby for tea, with the Hill Option taking you to Denbies for tea.
+Both routes return on the other side of the Mole Valley through Norbury Park.

 Leatherhead to Boxhill reversing the walk

 An easy start from Leatherhead, with 2 long climbs, and 2 very steep descents after lunch.
 There is 'Stepping Stones' pub near Boxill station for tea.
 Directions are at the end of this document.
 Obviously, take a train to Leatherhead for this option.